220 Third Avenue South

 In April of 2006, Foster/White Gallery found its permanent home on the corner of Third Avenue South and South Main Street in Pioneer Square.
 The renovated 100-year-old building features 17-foot ceilings, original wood beams, and over 7,000 square feet of exhibition space.

-Painting: David Alexander, Sheri Bakes, Bratsa Bonifacho, Bobbie Burgers, Tom Burrows, Darlene Cole, Allison Collins, Ben Darby, Jamie Evrard, Lois Graham, Shawn Huckins, Eva Isaksen, Guy Laramée, Manfred Lindenberger, Robert Marchessault, James Martin, Alden Mason, Casey McGlynn, John Ochs, Andre Petterson, Mark Rediske, Mark Tobey, Eric Zener
+Painting: David Alexander, Sheri Bakes, Bratsa Bonifacho, Bobbie Burgers, Tom Burrows, Allison Collins, Jamie Evrard, Lois Graham, Shawn Huckins, Eva Isaksen, Chase Langford, Guy Laramée, Robert Marchessault, James Martin, Alden Mason, Casey McGlynn, Sarah McRae Morton, Steven Nederveen, Andre Petterson, Mark Rediske, Janna Watson, Eric Zener

-Photography: Cara Barer, Carol Inez Charney, David Leventi, Jeffrey Milstein, Julia Sent, Michael Wolf
+Photography: Cara Barer, Carol Inez Charney, Joshua Jensen-Nagle, David Leventi, Jeffrey Milstein, Michael Wolf

-Sculpture: Tony Angell, Evan Blackwell, Rachel Denny, Ted Fullerton, Guy Laramée, Cameron Ann Mason, Will Robinson, George Rodriguez, Paul Vexler
+Sculpture: Tony Angell, Clare Belfrage, Evan Blackwell, John de Wit, Guy Laramée, Cameron Ann Mason, Will Robinson, George Rodriguez, Paul Vexler